stoerr/AIGenPipeline/examples/differentialReTranslation/README.md

 Each sent request should be logged with console.log, the received response should be logged with console.log as well, and the text should be put into the "Automatically Translated Original Text Field" or "Result of re-translation", depending on the button.
 The api key should be read from localStorage.getItem('openai_api_key') as cache or prompted if not there yet.
+If the prompt does not give a result, the result should not be written to the cache.
 During request processing the buttons should be disabled.

 There should be a list of several examples using English and German language with value sets for all fields